-Having successfully finished 5482KIND4 Indonesian 4.
-Please, contact the student advisor or Dr. S. Suryadi, if you are interested in taking this course, but do NOT fulfill the above mentioned requirement.
+Succesful completion of Indonesian 4.
+Please contact [Dr. Suryadi ](mailto:Suryadi, S. (Surya) )if you are interested in taking this course, but do NOT fulfill the abovementioned requirement.

 This course introduces students to modern Indonesian literature.
 The course will cover modern Indonesian literary texts from different genres which cover socio-cultural and political contexts of late colonial and post-independence Indonesia.

 Class discussion will mainly focus on reading and translating of texts, and their textual analysis from sociology of literature perspective using secondary and theoretical readings.
 The teaching material consists of selected texts in Indonesian (short stories, sections from drama scripts, sections from novels and dime novels, travelogues, poems, cultural essays, etc.) together with chosen secondary and theoretical readings.
 The students will also be introduced to history of Indonesian literary traditions.

 By the end of the course:

 Students will be familiar with advanced Indonesian written texts in literary field.